Biglari Holdings: Maxim

 On February 27, 2014, Maxim magazine was bought by Biglari who commented, "We plan to build the business on multiple dimensions, thereby energizing our readership and viewership."
 In January 2016, Biglari officially took over as editor-in-chief of Maxim, though a Maxim staffer said that the new masthead title just formalizes what has always been clear: Biglari exercises full editorial control over Maxim.
 At one point last year, the staffer said, he decided to throw out a nearly complete version of the December issue in order to completely redesign the magazine.
 On January 13, 2016, Gilles Bensimon joined Biglari as a special creative director.
 "What drew me to Maxim was Sardar's vision for the brand," said Bensimon.

 First Guard Insurance

-On March 19, 2014, Biglari purchased First Guard Insurance Company.
+On March 19, 2014, Biglari purchased Florida-based First Guard Insurance Company.
 First Guard Founder and CEO Ed Campbell said: "I couldn't imagine a better, more fitting owner of First Guard."